-Just as with humans regular exercise and responsible and balanced nutrition is the best way you can contribute to your pet's prolonged good health.
+Just as with humans regular exercise combined with responsible and balanced nutrition is the best way you can contribute to your pet's prolonged good health.

-Your pet has some basic nutritional needs.
-Here are some:
+Your pet has some basic nutritional needs, such as:

 - Water.
 It's essential in any diet.
 Your pet will quickly perish without it.
 Your pet should have access to clean, fresh water at all times.

 - Carbohydrates for energy.
 These come from sugars, starch and fibre.
 A bright and active pet needs carbohydrates to rejuvenate brain and muscles.

 - Fats for energy.
 In the right amounts, fats help build strong cells and promote nutrient absorption.
 Too much can lead to diabetes, heart disease and osteoarthritis.